impostorsguides/impostorsguides.github.io/rbenv/part-2/2-t-content.md

 shopt -s nullglob
 ```

-Here we set the `nullglob` shell option, so that any filepath patterns which don't expand into actual files to instead expand into the null string, so that an attempt to iterate over the list of filepaths will instead iterate zero times.
+Here we set the `nullglob` shell option, so that any filepath patterns which don't expand into actual files to instead expand into the empty string, so that an attempt to iterate over the list of filepaths will instead iterate zero times.

+### Printing the shim names (and possibly their directories, too)

 Last block of code: